nre-learning/nrelabs-curriculum/lessons/lesson-16/stage4/guide.md

 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux1', 0)">Run this snippet</button>

 It is so much easy to read our data now!
 Now lets start with our lesson then!
-As you already know by now, our first step is to start the Python interpreter and import `Template` module from Jinja2 library.
+As you already know by now, our first step is to start the Python interpreter and import `Environment` module from Jinja2 library.
 We will also import the `yaml` library and `pprint` for pretty printing our output.

 ```
 python
-from jinja2 import Template
+from jinja2 import Environment
 import yaml
 from pprint import pprint
 ```